Architecture in the United States: Skyscrapers as architectural battleground

-Googie

-Miami Modern

-Morris Lapidus pioneered the "Miami Modern" style, best seen in the Ritz-Carlton South Beach, which went through a $90 million renovation in 2019.

-Post-War suburbs
+Post-War housing

 The 1944 G. I. Bill of Rights was another federal government decision that changed the architectural landscape.
 Government-backed loans made home ownership affordable for many more citizens.
-Affordable automobiles and popular preference for single family detached homes led to the rise of suburbs.
+Affordable automobiles, unprecedented federal and state investment in highways encouraging workers to live ever further from their workplace, corresponding with a decline in public transportation investment and popular preference for single family detached homes, led to the rise of suburbs.
 Simultaneously praised for their quality of life and condemned for architectural monotony, these have become a familiar feature of the United States landscape.

+Additionally, a new form of social housing was built in the ghettos of America such as St. Louis or Chicago.
+These were large urban renewal developments such as Pruitt-Igoe or Cabrini-Green.
+These buildings eventually fell into disrepair as the century progressed.

 Modernism and reactions

 Early Modernism

 Interest in the simplification of the interior space and exterior facade progressed due to the work of Irving Gill, characterized by several Californian houses with flat roofs in the 1910s such as the Walter Luther Dodge house in Los Angeles.
 Rudolf M. Schindler and Richard Neutra adapted European modernism to the Californian context in the 1920s with the former's "Lovell Beach House" in Newport Beach and Schindler House in West Hollywood, and the latter's Lovell Health House in the Hollywood Hills.